Kentucky Route 76: Route description

 After it begins on the shore of Lake Cumberland, KY 76 goes into a northwesterly path towards Salem.
 It intersects KY 910 and goes over an overpass that carries the highway over the Louie B. Nunn Cumberland Parkway before intersecting KY 80.
 It runs concurrently with KY 80 for about 0.54 mi, KY 76 goes on to meet U.S. Route 127, and it runs concurrently with that route in a southerly path for 0.985 mi before turning right.
 KY 76 enters Adair County, where it has a junction with Kentucky Routes 206 and 551 in the communities of Neatsville and Knifley, respectively.
 It enters Taylor County, and meets its northern terminus at its junction with KY 70 at Elk Horn, just east of Campbellsville.

 History

-KY 76 was originally an east-west highway going from KY 70 at Elk Horn to KY 206 at Neatsville, but follows a path into Casey County where it met US 127 at Dunnville.
+KY 76 was originally an east–west highway going from KY 70 at Elk Horn to KY 206 at Neatsville, but followed a path into Casey County where it met US 127 at Dunnville.